akokai/commongroups/docs/intro.rst

 groups.
 However, determining the actual set of substances that might belong to each group is usually left up to someone else.

-The Common Groups project aims to address this gap between identifying *groups* and identifying *chemical compounds* though (1) the development of a software tool and (2) the collaborative development of molecular structure-based "definitions" for chemical groups of interest.
+The Common Groups project aims to address this gap though the collaborative development of molecular structure-based "definitions" for chemical groups of interest, supported by software tools and shared information resources.
+The collaborative effort will be convened and documented by the `Chemical Hazard Data Commons`_.

-The goal of the ``commongroups`` software tool is to apply basic cheminformatics techniques to:
+The goal of the Common Groups software tool is to apply basic cheminformatics techniques to:

 -  Find all substances within a larger set that belong to a given group.